ModernColdWar/Miz-Files/README.md

  ```

 3. This lets neutral coalitions be added to the mission.
-From your install folder, open 'C:\Program Files\Eagle Dynamics\DCS World OpenBeta\MissionEditor\MissionEditor.lua' uncomment Line 6 (comments in lua are --)
+From your install folder, open 'C:\Program Files\Eagle Dynamics\DCS World OpenBeta\MissionEditor\MissionEditor.lua' <b>uncomment</b> Line 6 (comments in lua are --)

 ```
 --test_addNeutralCoalition = true